aidenprice/LandgateAPITest-Journal-Article/LandgateAPITest Journal Article.md

 As other studies showed, JSON responses are lighter and faster to download.
 They are thus better suited to mobile devices where data caps and slower mobile networks are real limitations.
 XML and GML suit situations where strict adherence to schema is critical to process success.

 Each test type asked the same question of the three server types.
-The AttributeFilter test should have the same response from GME, OGC and Esri servers as the fundamental query is the same.
+The AttributeFilter test should have the same response from GME, OGC, and Esri servers as the fundamental query is the same.
 Yet, each server type responds with differently formatted data, necessitating different referenceObjects for each.
 The lack of a common format makes developing applications to take advantage of services more complex.
 More so, the change from GeoJSON in OGC and GME endpoints to the incompatible Esri JSON requires external developers to rework their apps just to maintain existing functionality.

 Esri's purely RESTful implementation denotes errors and exceptions in a manner more familiar to web and app developers.
 Exceptions result in a response code other than 200, namely a 400 series or 500 series integer, whereas OGC servers often bury exceptions within the response data itself and supply a 200 response code.
 Programming an application to react to a non-200 response code is much more straightforward than having to test response data for exception information.